Roles of faculty and the professional advisor

 What is a professional advisor?

 As the professional advisor for Psychology, Ms. Vansacik will be one of the first points of contact for any questions you may have regarding the Psychology program at UIS.
-You will work with her regarding class choices and registration, analysis of your degree audits (i.e., DARS), selecting your concentration, and other important functions.
-She can also assist with referrals to other offices and resources (e.g., the Center for Teaching and Learning).
+You will work with her regarding class choices and registration, analysis of your degree audits, selecting your concentration, and other important functions.
+She can also assist with referrals to other offices and resources (e.g., The Learning Hub or the Career Development Center).

 What do I see my faculty advisor about and what do I see the professional advisor about?

 Professional advisor duties:

 - Course scheduling (e.g., planning courses to take for upcoming semesters)

 - Petitions (e.g., waiving a required course or request for upper-division credit)

 - Progress toward degree (e.g., confirming that you have met all requirements for graduation)